 ## Operating rules

-- Prefer user-defined aliases and providers from `config.json` over built-in aliases when the user has configured a custom provider or proxy.
+- Prefer user-defined aliases and providers (as shown by `--list-config`) over raw model IDs when the user has configured a custom provider or proxy.

 - Read the matching adapter reference before recommending provider-specific flags, debugging provider errors, or deciding whether editing/composition, shape control, streaming, search, response format, or other adapter-specific behavior is supported.